influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.8/tools/chronoctl/migrate.md

 description:
 menu:
   chronograf_1_8:
-    name: chronoctl migrate
     parent: chronoctl CLI
     weight: 40

 ---
-The `migrate` command allows you to migrate your chronograf configuration store.
+The `migrate` command allows you to migrate your Chronograf configuration store.

 ## Usage
 ```